scidsg/project-info/hush-line/whitepaper-draft.md

 #### 4.4.1.3.
 Hypertext Transfer Protocol Secure
 HTTPS, or, HyperText Transfer Protocol Secure, prevents eavesdropping, tampering, and message forgery, ensuring that the data exchanged between the user's browser and the website remains private and unaltered [^28].
 Introduced in 1994 by Netscape Communications, HTTPS has become a standard for secure communication over the internet, particularly vital for online transactions and the transfer of confidential information [^29].

 The push for universal HTTPS adoption gained significant momentum with the founding of Let's Encrypt in 2014 [^30].
-Let's Encrypt is a free, automated, and open certificate authority that provides digital certificates needed to enable HTTPS, at no cost to the users.
+Let's Encrypt is a free, automated, and open certificate authority that provides digital certificates needed to enable HTTPS at no cost to the users.
 Hush Line uses Let's Encrypt when configuring automatically renewing HTTPS certificates [^31].

 ```bash
 SERVER_IP=$(curl -s ifconfig.me)